RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/06-Installation-instructions.md

       curl http://localhost:1080/whois/test/inetnum/10.11.11.0/24

-if you want to add content, you can use the `TEST-DBM-MNT` mntner whose password (emptypassword) is the `remarks` line.
+If you want to add content, you can use the `TEST-DBM-MNT` mntner whose password (emptypassword) is the `remarks` line.

       curl http://localhost:1080/whois/test/mntner/TEST-DBM-MNT?password=emptypassword

-you can check the instructions in [WHOIS-REST-API](../Update-Methods/RESTful-API/#ripe-database-restful-api) for more info about the REST API
+You can check the instructions in [WHOIS-REST-API](../Update-Methods/RESTful-API/#ripe-database-restful-api) for more info about the REST API

 ## How to allow unlimited queries